DANSI/blynk-server-original/README.md

         allowed.administrator.ips
         https.port

+## HTTP RESTful
+Blynk HTTP RESTful API allows to easily read and write values to/from Pins in Blynk apps and Hardware.
+For now API available only for Local Blynk Servers.
+Http API description could be found [here](http://docs.blynkapi.apiary.io).

 ### Enabling mail on Local server
 In order to enable mail notifications on Local server you need to provide own mail credentials.
 To do that you need to create file "mail.properties" within same folder where server.jar is.
 Mail properties :